 Our approach to regulation

-AFSA Regulation and Enforcement is committed to ensuring a high level of regulatory compliance within the insolvency profession and will utilise the most effective methods of regulation to achieve this objective.
+We are committed to ensuring a high level of regulatory compliance within the insolvency profession and will utilise the most effective methods of regulation to achieve this objective.
 While remaining agile, we adopt a cyclical approach to regulation as shown in our annual regulatory cycle at diagram 1.
 This involves: